 - This is a one-loaf recipe using a 9X6 or 10X6 loaf pan.

 - Use instant or rapid yeast.
 If you use active dry yeast, dissolve it in warm water and wait for some foam (about 5 minutes).
-Also, the rising times will be longer.
+The rising times will be longer.

 - You can use liquid milk instead of dry.
-Use warm milk in the 105° to 110° range for the water.
+For the water, use warm milk in the 105ยฐ to 110ยฐ range and skip the dry milk.

 - You can use bread flour.
 I always suggest unbleached flour.
 You can substitute about 25% whole wheat flour.
-This is not gluten-free, and gluten-free baking is a specialty that is not just substituting flour.
+This is not gluten-free, and gluten-free baking is a specialty that does not just substitute flour.

-- The tenting with foil is to prevent over-browning of the crust since this is a large loaf.
+- The tenting with foil prevents over-browning of the crust since this is a large loaf.

 - Good airtight at room temperature for 2-3 days.
 Making ahead is discussed in the post.